osgirl/AzureMLSI2018/README.md

 1. Acquire an Azure subscription on the commercial or gov't cluster with permissions to generate/access Storage and CosmosDB

 ###Clone project directory
-1. Clone the project from GitHub with the command 'git clone https://github.com/booz-allen-hamilton/AzureMLSI2018.git' and navigate to the project root directory in the terminal/CLI
+1. Clone the project from GitHub with the command `git clone https://github.com/booz-allen-hamilton/AzureMLSI2018.git` and navigate to the project root directory in the terminal/CLI

 ### Azure Shell Setup
 1. Install Azure Shell according to Microsoft instructions, in this case for Ubuntu (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
-1. If using Azure Gov't, reset the shell cloud 'az cloud set --name AzureUSGovernment'
+1. If using Azure Gov't, reset the shell cloud `az cloud set --name AzureUSGovernment`

 ### Docker setup
 1. Install docker locally using sudo apt install docker (for Ubuntu) or as appropriate